pulumi/pulumi/docs/languages.md

 * A module may be used to generate a *plan*, which is a form of graph that doesn't reflect an actual deployed environment.
 To create a plan, any unbound property values from the MuIL module, if any, must be provided.
 The act of providing such values is called *instantiation*.
+Note that, as we will see, a plan's graph may be incomplete.

-* After planning, a module may be *applied* through a similar instantiation process.
-The only difference between the plan and the application of the plan is that, if the plan contains dependencies on output properties from services that are to be created, those values are obviously unknown a priori.
+* A plan may then be *applied* through a similar instantiation process.
+The only difference between a plan and the application of that plan is that, if the plan contains dependencies on output properties from services   that are to be created, those values are obviously unknown a priori.
 Therefore, the plan might contain "holes", which will be shown in the plan output.
 The most subtle aspect of this is that, thanks to conditional execution, the plan may in fact not just have holes in the values, but also uncertainty around specifically which services will be created or updated.
-The application process performs the physical deployment steps, so all outputs will be known.
+The application process performs the physical deployment steps, so all outputs are known before completion.

 The result of both steps is a MuGL graph, one being more complete than the other.

 ## Mu Graph Language (MuGL)

-MuGL is the simplest format and the final frontier of Mu artifacts.
-Each MuGL file -- something we just call a *graph* -- is an in-memory format, in addition to being serializable to JSON or YAML, and contains a graph in which each node represents a service, each edge is a dependeny between services, and each input and output property value in the graph is a concrete, known value, and no unresolved computations are present in the graph (holes notwithstanding).
+MuGL is the simplest and final frontier of Mu's languages.
+Each MuGL artifact -- something we just call a *graph* -- can be an in-memory data structure and/or a serialized JSON or YAML document.
+It contains a graph in which each node represents a service, each edge is a dependeny between services, and each input and output property value in the graph is a concrete, known value, and no unresolved computations are present in the graph (holes notwithstanding).

-Each graph represents the outcome of some deployment activity, either planned or actually taken place.
+Each graph represents the outcome of some deployment activity, either planned or actually haven taken place.
 Subtly, the graph is never considered the "source of truth"; only the corresponding live running environment can be the source of truth.
 Instead, the graph describes the *intended* eventual state that a deployment activity is meant to achieve.
 A process called *reconciliation* may be used to compare differences between the two -- either on-demand or as part of a continuous deployment process -- and resolve any differences as appropriate (through updates in either direction).